 Neo and the rebel leaders estimate that they have 72 hours until 250,000 probes discover Zion and destroy it and its inhabitants.
 During this, Neo must decide how he can save Trinity from a dark fate in his dreams.

 John Constantine is approached by Det.
 Angela Dodson who needs his help to prove that her twin sister Isabel's death was not a suicide.
 The dead woman was a devout Catholic and Angela refuses to accept she would have taken her own life.
 She's asked Constantine for help because he has a reputation for dealing with the mystical.
 In fact, he is a demon hunter whose sole purpose on Earth is to send demons back to the nether regions.
-John himself has been to Hell - as a young man he too committed suicide and now knows that he is destined to return there on his death - but hopes his good deeds may somehow find him a place in Heaven.
-As he looks into Isabel's death, he realises demons are trying to break through to the human world, and his battles lead him into a direct conflict with Satan.
+John himself has been to Hell and knows that he is destined to return there on his death - but hopes his good deeds may find him a place in Heaven.
+As he looks into Isabel's death, he realizes demons are trying to break through to the human world, and his battles lead him into a direct conflict with Satan.
 Written by

 55 of 66 people found this review helpful.